On How We Spend Time

 So, as we come to the end of speaking about what we could do, here’s how to make it actually happen.

-Time isn’t standard, but contact is simple.
+Time isn’t simple, but contact is.